carpentries-incubator/python-testing/01-basics.md

 software work together as expected.

-> ## Key Ideas {.callout}
+> ## Key Points {.keypoints}
 >
-> * Tests compare that the result observed from running code is the same as what was expected ahead of time.
+> - Tests compare that the result observed from running code is the same as what was expected ahead of time.
-> * Tests should be written at the same time as the code they are testing is written.
+> - Tests should be written at the same time as the code they are testing is written.
-> * The person best suited to write a test is the author of the original code.
+> - The person best suited to write a test is the author of the original code.
 > - Assertions and exceptions are like alarm systems embedded in the software, guarding against exceptional bahavior.
-- * Unit tests try to test the smallest pieces of code possible, usually functions and methods.
+> - Unit tests try to test the smallest pieces of code possible, usually functions and methods.
-> - * Integration tests make sure that code units work together properly.
+> - Integration tests make sure that code units work together properly.
-> - * Regression tests ensure that everything works the same today as it did yesterday.
+> - Regression tests ensure that everything works the same today as it did yesterday.